-A successful distance learning experience requires a flow of communication between instructor and student throughout the session.
-Instructor comments are considered essential to the learning process.
-Therefore, each assignment/exam submitted will be reviewed, graded, and returned to the student in a timely manner along with the appropriate commentary.
-Students should carefully review all comments.
+Each assignment/exam submitted will be reviewed, graded, and returned to the student in a timely manner, along with appropriate commentary.

 Final grades are processed approximately one week after the last day of the session and may be located in the My Grades section of the online registration portal as well as being emailed to the student's Amberton University email.
 Amberton University staff will not release grades over the phone.
 University instructors will not leave a message with comments or grades in any type of media that is not secure.